rafalp/misago_docker/README.md

 To start your own Misago site, you will need:

-- server running Linux with Dockerm with at least 2GB of memory ([DigitalOcean droplets are safe bet](https://m.do.co/c/a8c85735320a))
+- server running Linux with Docker with at least 2GB of memory ([DigitalOcean droplets are safe bet](https://m.do.co/c/a8c85735320a))
 - domain your site will run at, pointing to your server